emrekisacik/Avian-Morphology-and-Climate/README.md

 ### **3.2.
 Ecological Factors**

 > [!NOTE]
-> Interactive versions of all the plots of this section can be visualized [here](https://emrekisacik.github.io/Avian-Morphology-and-Climate/).
+> Interactive versions of all the plots of this section can be visualized on [this website](https://emrekisacik.github.io/Avian-Morphology-and-Climate/).

 #### **3.2.1.
 Hypothesis Testing**